 The best way to prevent a HIV/HCV coinfection is to:

-- avoid unprotected sex
+- avoid sex without a condom

 - avoid sharing needles